josephsachs/minare/README.md

 # Minare Framework
 ### **NOTE: Minare is currently unreleased.
 Core systems require improvement and many planned changes await.**

-Minare is a scalable, real-time state synchronization framework for applications requiring consistent object graphs across multiple clients.
+Minare is a scalable, real-time state synchronization framework for applications requiring eventually consistent object graphs across many clients.
 Built with Vert.x, Kotlin, and MongoDB.

-The extension application defines an object graph.
-Minare handles persistence, consistency, events and eventually frames.
-The data flow is unidirectional.

 The implementer hooks into the framework by defining Entity types and extending MinareApplication.
 They may also use their own Guice module to override framework services as needed.